-Neuropsychological Evaluations are offered for children, adolescents, and adults seeking to asses information about memory, language, attention skills, executive functioning, and visual-motor skills.
+Are offered for children, adolescents, and adults seeking to assess information about memory, language, attention skills, executive functioning, and visual-motor skills.
 Generally, these evaluations are helpful in determining potential reasons for academic difficulty, a recent change in work performance, or understanding a child’s development or dysfunction in any of the above cognitive domains.

-Autism Evaluations are offered in order to assess for autism spectrum disorders across age, developmental levels, and language skills.
-The Autism Diagnostic Observation Schedule – Second Edition is utilized in order to evaluate communication, social interaction, and restricted and repetitive behaviors.
-Additionally, the Children’s Autism Rating Scale-Second Edition is also utilized when assessing children for Autism Spectrum Disorders using quantifiable ratings based on direct observation.
+Are offered in order to assess for autism spectrum disorders across the age span, developmental levels, and language skills.
+The Autism Diagnostic Observation Schedule – Second Edition is utilized in order to evaluate communication, social interaction, as well as restricted and repetitive behaviors.
+Additionally, the Children’s Autism Rating Scale-Second Edition is also utilized when assessing children for autism spectrum disorders using quantifiable ratings based on direct observation.

-Personality Evaluations assess for emotional problems, such as mood disorders, behavioral issues, or personality-related disorders or traits.
-Often these evaluations use questionnaires to obtain objective information about a person’s functioning, however projective testing is sometimes administered as well and can provide information relating to overall emotional functioning that is outside of a persons awareness.
+Assess for emotional problems, such as mood disorders, behavioral issues, or personality-related disorders or traits.
+Often these evaluations use questionnaires to obtain objective information about a person’s functioning; however, projective testing is sometimes administered as well and can provide information relating to overall emotional functioning that is outside of a persons awareness.